 According to Holly’s advisors, Kor’Thank had left the bandits alone.
 Aside from the occasional rabble-rouser, the bandits were—by and large—a collection of well-intentioned merchants.
 Kor’Thank had admired them.
 Not openly, but through begrudging comments here and there.

 Which was batshit fucking crazy, as far as Holly was concerned.
 Kor’Thank had allowed independent operators to set up shop in his back fucking yard.
 Unacceptable.
 You couldn’t trust people to police themselves.
 No—you had to make them fall in line.
 With force, if need be.

 (And if she was being perfectly honest, it was way more fun when you did it with force.
 Therapeutic, in fact.)

-Unfortunately, her brute-force approach wasn’t working.
-This was really pissing her off; it had worked when she stole toys and milk back in preschool, it had worked when she’d driven several of her enemies to alcohol and Ritalin back in eighth grade (one of them had become pregnant at the tender age of twelve years old—a rousing success in her vengeance-twisted mind) and it had worked when she’d climbed the hierarchy of Atherton’s cheer squad, finalizing her place as Head Bitch In Charge by dropping Lizzy Prendergast on her stupid fucking head.
+Unfortunately, her brutish approach wasn’t working, which was really, really pissing her off.
+It had worked in preschool, when she’d stolen toys and milk; it had worked in eighth grade, when she’d driven her enemies to alcohol and Ritalin (one of them had become pregnant at the tender age of twelve years old—a rousing success in her vengeance-twisted mind); it had worked on the cheer squad, when she’d finalized her place as Head Bitch In Charge by dropping Lizzy Prendergast on her stupid fucking head.

 “What about reinforcements?
 Can they shore up their—”

 “Correct.”
-Yinhalka grinned—the smile of a handyman who’d spent long hours on a stubborn project, and was seeing the end come into sight.
+Yinhalka grinned—the smile of a handyman who’d spent long hours on a stubborn project and was seeing the end come into sight.
 “Two of our battalions have just arrived.
 Once we deploy them—”

 Holly’s lower lip trembled.
 At last.
 At long last.

 Yinhalka bowed her head.
-“As you wish.”